skydoves/Balloon/.github/pull_request_template.md

 Describe the implementation details for this Pull Request.

 ### ✍️ Explain examples
-Explain examples with code for this updates.
+Explain examples with code for these updates.

 ### Preparing a pull request for review
 Ensure your change is properly formatted by running: